 There are only two tri-tips in the cow, one on each side.
 It is a steak with many marbling, boneless, around 1 inch thick, thicker in the center, and thinner near the outside edges.
 It can weigh about 1.5-3 pounds, and it is enough for four or more people.

-Tip cut has a low-fat content, it is juicy with a nice, beefy flavor, but you will get this result only if you cut it properly and cook it well.
+The tri-tip cut has low-fat cap content, it is juicy with a nice, beefy flavor with a tender bite, but you will get this result only if you cut it properly and the meat cooks well.